Families separated at Mexico border build new American life

 Immigrant Family ReunitedKeldy Mabel Gonzales Brebe speaks during an interview with The Associated Press in the Kensington section of Philadelphia, Sunday, May 16, 2021.
 Gonzales Brebe, a 37-year-old Honduran immigrant, and her two teenage sons are trying to rebuild their lives together after they were separated under a former "zero-tolerance" policy to criminally prosecute adults who entered the country illegally.
 (AP Photo/Matt Rourke)

-PHILADELPHIA (AP) — In a cramped house with mice in the kitchen and music booming outside from passing cars, Keldy Mabel Gonzales Brebe lays bare her three-year journey from Honduras to the United States and all that lies ahead to adapt to life as an immigrant.
+PHILADELPHIA (AP) — In a cramped house with mice in the kitchen and music booming from cars outside, Keldy Mabel Gonzales Brebe lays bare her three-year journey from Honduras to the United States and all that lies ahead to adapt to life as an immigrant.

 She fled the Central American nation with her family and a price on her head to seek asylum at the U.S. border.
 Instead, U.S. officials separated her from her children, jailed and deported her under President Trump’s “zero-tolerance” policy to prosecute adults entering the country illegally.
 While the boys were allowed to live with relatives in Philadelphia, their mother made her way back to Mexico, where she fought to join them.